Logan Crowley

-Logan Crowley is a rugby union player who currently plays for Taranaki in the Bunnings NPC.
+Logan Crowley (born 4 March 1996) is a New Zealand rugby union player who currently plays for Taranaki in the Bunnings NPC.
 He previously played for Canterbury.
 He is the son of Alan Crowley who played 83 matches for Taranaki; he is also the nephew of All Black Kieran Crowley and Sean and Neil Crowley who also played for Taranaki.
 He plays for Coastal Rugby club in Taranaki.

+Crowley signed with the Utah Warriors in the Major League Rugby competition for the 2024 and 2025 seasons.